kevintsoii/Alumni-Connection-Platform/README.md

    ```

    - When the build finishes, it should say `django-1  | Watching for file changes with StatReloader`

+   - In the rare case of an error, try re-running the command or running #6 to clean up before re-running

 3. Visit the website at http://localhost:5173/